soasis/soasis.org/static/content/cosy/_index.md

 <section id="when">
 <div class="banner">
 <h1>When ⌚</h1>
-<p>The conference will take place <strong>Late Fall 2021</strong>.
-(Or just <strong>sometime around October, give or take a month</strong>, for those who are in the Southern Hemisphere!)
-We will provide an exact date later to ensure we can avoid the bulk of other similarly-themed conferences around this time.
-It will take place on or close to a weekend to allow for maximum participation from around the globe.
+<p>The conference will take place <strong>October 15<sup>th</sup> - 17<sup>th</sup>, virtually</strong>.
+Trainings will happen on October 18<sup>th</sup>.
 We will make recordings available for the general public later on in some fashion, unless the speaker explicitly requests us not to.</p>
 </div>
 </section>

 <section id="where">
 <div class="banner">
 <h1>Where 🔍</h1>
 <p>The conference is going to be virtual!
 It will be streamed on the <a href="https://www.twitch.tv/shepherdsoasis">Shepherd's Oasis Twitch Channel</a> and at the <a href="https://www.youtube.com/channel/UCbPn0sw5rIgfT0vlSBvCWlA">Shepherd's Oasis YouTube Channel</a>, with live interaction on social media and at <a href="https://hopin.to">Hopin</a>.
-Bring a microphone and maybe a web camera to talk with others, chat in the dedicated chatrooms, or just lounge, relax, and listen!</p>
+Bring a microphone and maybe a web camera to talk with others, a keyboard or other input device to chat in the dedicated chatrooms, or just listen, lounge, and relax!</p>
 </div>
 </section>